 Those with questions about this policy, including prospective students who may need a disability accommodation during the admissions process, should contact the ADA Coordinator for the College.
-The ADA Coordinator at Research College of Nursing is Lynnette Siegel, 2525 East Meyer Boulevard, Kansas City, MO 64132.
-Initial contact should be made via email at: Lynnette.siegel@researchcollege.edu.
+The ADA Coordinator at the College is Lynnette Siegel, Lynnette.Siegel@ResearchCollege.edu.

 II.
-The Interactive Process Between the College and the Student
+The Interactive Process Between the College and the Student A. General Accommodations Process

-A. General

-1. At the postsecondary level, students are required to self-identify as a person with a disability and affirmatively make a request for an accommodation to the College.
-Once a request has been made, the College will engage in an interactive process with the student to determine what, if any, reasonable accommodations are available.

-2. A student requesting an accommodation based on a disability must have a disability covered by law and be qualified with or without reasonable accommodation.
-The College is only obligated to provide reasonable accommodations, and it is not required to fundamentally alter its programs to accommodate a student.
-Thus, not all accommodation requests will necessarily be granted.

-3. Accommodation requests and supporting documentation are reviewed on an individualized, case-by-case basis.
+- 1. At the postsecondary level, students are required to self-identify as a person with a disability and affirmatively and affirmatively make a request for an accommodation to the College.
+Once a request has been made, the College will engage in an interactive process with the student to determine what, if any, reasonable accommodations are available. - 2.
+Any student requesting an accommodation based on a disability must have a disability covered by law and be qualified with or without reasonable accommodations.
+And is not required to fundamentally alter its program to accommodate a student.
+Thus, not all accommodations requests will necessarily be granted. - 3.
+Accommodation requests and supporting documentation are reviewed on an individualized, case-by-case basis.
 As such, approved accommodations may vary from person to person and from environment to environment for students with the same disability diagnosis.
-Documentation of a specific disability does not translate directly into specific accommodations.

-4. During the interactive process, appropriate College officials may be consulted to determine the appropriateness of requested accommodations and how best to implement certain accommodations.

-5. Temporary accommodation may be available while the College engages in the interactive process to determine whether ongoing accommodation is appropriate and, if so, what reasonable accommodations are needed.
+Documentation of a specific disability does not translate directly into specific accommodations. - 4.
+During the interactive process, appropriate College officials may be consulted to determine the appropriateness of requested accommodations and how best to implement certain accommodations. - 5.
+Temporary accommodations may be available while the College engages in the interactive process to determine whether ongoing accommodation is appropriate and, if so, what reasonable accommodations are needed.
 However, temporary accommodations do not reflect a determination that ongoing accommodations will be granted and/or what reasonable accommodations are appropriate, nor do they create an obligation on the part of the College to continue accommodating the student.